helloflask/bootstrap-flask/docs/macros.rst

     :param view_url: URL to use for the view action.
     :param edit_url: URL to use for the edit action.
     :param delete_url: URL to use for the delete action.
+    :param new_url: URL to use for the create action (new in version 1.6.0).
     :param action_pk_placeholder: The placeholder which replaced by the primary key when build the action URLs.
 Default is ``':primary_key'``.